 A dead Irish tradition needs to be revived!

-Celtic Tree Astrology was based on the lunar calendar, so it has 13 astrological signs, rather than the 12 we know in 2014.
+Celtic Tree Astrology was based on the lunar calendar, so it has 13 astrological signs, rather than the 12 we know today.
 The Druids designated a tree to each of the 13 moon phases in their calendar, in accordance with the tree’s magical properties.

 Many historians refute this however, and say his interpretation of the Oghram symbols is largely based on his creative mind being at work.
 However hard-core scientists have never been fans of the paranormal or the spiritual, so no change there.
 Either way, have a look at your sign.
 Does it ring true for you?